soonick/soonick.github.io/_drafts/2022-09-07-kubernetes-java-client.md

 Note that the example above uses `Config.defaultClient()`; The default client looks for `~/.kube/config`, which contains the information and credentials necessary to connect to a cluster.

-If our configuration is in another path, we instruct the client to use this path:
+If our configuration is in another path, we can instruct the client to use a specific path:

 ```java
 ApiClient client = ClientBuilder
     .kubeconfig(KubeConfig.loadKubeConfig(new FileReader("/path/to/config")))
     .build();
 ```
-You can see a full running example in: https://github.com/soonick/ncona-code-samples/tree/master/kubernetes-java-client/default-client
+You can see a full running example in: [Kubernetes java client demo](https://github.com/soonick/ncona-code-samples/tree/master/kubernetes-java-client/default-client)

 ## Conclusion

 The Kubernetes Java Client provides a way to programatically perform operations on a Kubernetes cluster.
 This can be used to automate tasks or check on the status of the cluster.

-Although this is the official client, there is [another java client by fabric8.io](https://github.com/fabric8io/kubernetes-client) that is more widely used and you should probably be considered too.
+Although this is the official client, there is [another java client by fabric8.io](https://github.com/fabric8io/kubernetes-client) that is more widely used and has a simpler API.